 Opportunities to serve include: serving the Sunday afternoon meal (ideal for families and small groups), donating food to food pantry, donating pharmacy items for outreach clinic, helping during Vacation Bible School in June, volunteering to teach at Neighborhood Academy (academic and/or Bible), mentoring at risk children, tutoring, providing reading assistance, and donating time and materials for facility upgrades, maintenance, and repair.
 If you are interested in serving in any of these ways, please contact the church office at 317-873-4948.

 There are two ways to become involved in serving at the local Zionsville Meadows Care Facility.

-First, Zionsville Fellowship provides worship services for residents on the first, second, and fifth Sundays of each month.
-We facilitate singing and provide a biblical message, followed by serving ice cream, and a time of fellowship.
+First, Zionsville Fellowship provides worship services for residents on the first, second, fourth and fifth Sundays of each month.
+We enjoy singing and provide a biblical message, followed by serving ice cream, and a time of fellowship.
 Residents begin arriving about 2:15pm, and the time together is typically finished by 3:30pm.

 Second, Zionsville Fellowship is also working to provide visitation to those living at Zionsville Meadows who do not have family or seldom have visitors.
 For those interested, this ministry is open to whatever time one has to be a friend to someone who needs one.
 The residents are very touched and greatly appreciate anyone who takes the time to visit.